George Foreman: Foreman vs. Briggs

-Final retirement
+Second retirement

-A travelogue series of the Walt Disney Parks and Resorts called The Walt Disney Magic Hour hosted by Foreman was supposed to debut as part of PAX's debut lineup in 1998, but never made it to air.
+Though it was not aired, a travelogue series of the Walt Disney Parks and Resorts called The Walt Disney Magic Hour, and hosted by Foreman, was supposed to debut as part of PAX's debut lineup in 1998.

 Foreman was gracious and philosophical in his loss to Briggs, but announced his "final" retirement shortly afterwards.
 However, he did plan a return bout against Larry Holmes in 1999, scheduled to take place at the Houston Astrodome on pay-per-view.
 The fight was to be billed as "The Birthday Bash" due to both fighters' upcoming birthdays.
-Foreman was set to make $10 million and Holmes was to make $4 million, but negotiations fell through and the fight was cancelled.
+Foreman was set to make $10 million and Holmes was to make $4 million, but negotiations fell through and the fight was canceled.
 With a continuing affinity for the sport, Foreman became a respected boxing analyst for HBO.

 Foreman said he had no plans to resume his career as a boxer, but then announced in February 2004 that he was training for one more comeback fight to demonstrate that the age of 55, like 40, is not a "death sentence".
-The bout, against an unspecified opponent (rumored to be Trevor Berbick), never materialized (Foreman's wife was widely thought to have been a major factor in the change of plans).
-George Foreman left the sport of boxing after leaving HBO to pursue other opportunities.
+The bout, against an unspecified opponent (rumored to be Trevor Berbick), never materialized.
+In a later interview, Foreman credited his wife's influence on his change of plans.
+He left the sport of boxing after leaving HBO to pursue other opportunities.

+Ministerial career

+In his youth, Foreman grew up largely without religion in his life.
+His spiritual change and ministry have been well documented.
+After a boxing match with heavyweight Jimmy Young, Foreman was in the locker room and suddenly felt that he was dying.
+Wanting to survive, he prayerfully offered "to devote his boxing prize money to charity" when he heard a voice saying "I don't want your money...I want you."
+The New York Times reported:

+Foreman stated that in this crisis experience, he became a born-again Christian.
+Following this, HBO boxing commentator Larry Merchant commented that "There was a transformation from a young, hard character who felt a heavyweight champion should carry himself with menace to a very affectionate personality."
+Foreman was welcomed by members of The Church of the Lord Jesus Christ, a Holiness Pentecostal church on Lone Oak Road in Houston, where he eventually became the pastor in 1980.
+Under his leadership, the Church of the Lord Jesus Christ opened the George Foreman Youth and Community Center to minister to children and adolescents in the area.
+Foreman declared that "I'm always studying the Bible" and stated that "The more you learn, the more you realize how much you don't know."
+Foreman led three church services a week, in which he aimed "to reveal something about the Bible that they [his congregation] didn't know".
+Foreman opined that "It doesn't matter what you achieve, what you accomplish in this life...The most important thing is to keep your eye on the true prize, and that's serving God."